 A question that is frequently asked of the MoneyMaxim team is whether there is a balance transfer credit card where there is no transfer fee payable.
 The normal rate for these fees is between 1% and 3%, so if you have a debt of say £1,000 it's worthwhile trying to avoid it - double the debt and it's even more worthwhile.

-Whilst, occasionally, there are promotional periods offering lower fees it's very rare that a credit card company undertakes a 'fee free' promotion - and even rarer that that will coincide with the time you want to do a transfer!
+Whilst, occasionally, there are promotional periods offering lower fees it's rare that a credit card company undertakes a 'fee free' promotion - but they do happen!

 Instead of applying for a best buy balance transfer card, find the best 'interest free purchase' card.
 The supermarkets such as Tescos and Sainsburys have been traditionally strong in this area.

 Once it's received, instead of using your usual debit or credit card card to pay for your normal shopping in supermarkets, petrol stations, online or on the high street, use your new interest free purchase card.
 And use the funds you would have used for your shopping to pay off your debt on the card which is accruing interest instead.

 Don't, however, use this method if your debts are more than a month or two's expenditure - otherwise the balance transfer fee you will be saving will be lower than the extra interest you will be paying your existing card provider.
 And, whatever you do, please don't spend on the new card and decide not to repay the old one - that will end up in disaster!

 The good news about using this method is that these cards do not require as strong a credit rating as some of the balance transfer cards - so they are open to more.
 If you are, however, unsure how good your rating is at present, you can always run a credit check using a service such as Credit Expert - which is subject to a monthly fee but allows a 30 day trial period during which a credit check can be run free of charge.